 This position has been filled.
 Katherine Judson started working this October, 2012.

-Ms. Judson is available to help attorneys defending false accusations of infant shaking with advice and documents.
-Contat her at email@example.com
+Ms. Judson can provide sample filings and medical references to attorneys defending false accusations of abusive infant head injury.
+Contact her at email@example.com

 In a solid piece of good news, the Innocence Network has found three years of funding for a staff attorney to coordinate defense efforts in shaken baby cases.